 Samsung Galaxy Buds Live: Price

-The Samsung Galaxy Buds Live are available starting August 6 for $169.
+The Samsung Galaxy Buds Live released on August 6 and cost $169.
 You have a choice of three colors — Mystic Black, Mystic Copper and Mystic White — which happen to match the color options of the Galaxy Note 20 Ultra.

 Unfortunately, there currently isn’t a Mystic Green option to match the most striking color scheme of the standard Note 20.